UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_packaging.rst

 Packaging
 #########

-At some point hopefull fairly early in your Python development career you will need to release the results of your efforts to production.
+At some point, hopefully fairly early in your Python development career you will need to release the results of your efforts to production.
 This is where packagin comes in.

-To understand packaging it really is essential to understand how packages and modules relate to each other and are used.
-And aslo to understand how
+To understand packaging, it really is essential to understand how packages and modules relate to each other and are used, and also to understand how
 ```import``` finds modules (always challenging for beginners).

 Here is some readng that will build on your current knowledge, and help